Sammaye/MongoYii/readme.md

 **Note:** The models will by default seek a `mongodb` component within your configuration so please make sure that unless you modify the extension, or use it without active record, to make your default (master) connection be a component called `mongodb`.

-If you wish to setup logging into MongoDb as an equivalent to CDbLogRoute you can add the following to your 'log' component configuration:
+If you wish to setup the log to insert entries into MongoDB (like in `CDbLogRoute`) you can add the following to your 'log' component configuration:

 		'log'=>array(
 			'class'=>'CLogRouter',